 - Exhibit A of how much the McCourt’s divorce is affecting the Dodgers’ spending – Ned Coletti defends his decision not to offer arbitration to Randy Wolf for fear of getting stuck with a $15 million bill.
 And he’s probably right, given his new financial restraints.
 But this is coming from the same GM who gave Andruw Jones and Jason Schmidt $83 million to be fat and/or hurt.

-- Just in case you weren’t sure, Barry Bonds’ career is over…probably.
+- Just in case you weren’t sure, Barry Bonds’ …probably.
 The last quote from Bonds’ agent is baseball comedy at its finest.

 - We all know Ed Wade is a bad GM, but aren’t he and Drayton McLane a match made in heaven (or hell, if you’re an Astros fan)?
 As my grandmother always said, there’s a lid for every pot.